VAMM250 Digital Arts Portfolio Studio

-- 24 studio credits or permission of the Department of the Arts.
+- 24 studio credits or permission of the Arts Department

 - V. Other Pertinent Information

-- This capstone course is designed for students in the Cinema Video transfer major, and Multimedia transfer major.
-Ideally, it should be taken one semester before the student’s final semester in the program.
+This capstone course is designed for students in the Cinema Video, Multimedia and Photography transfer majors.
+Ideally, it should be taken one semester before the student's final semester in the program.
 Additional lab hours are required.
 Departmental equipment is used in this class.
 Equipment sign-out procedures are reviewed in class and include consequences of equipment damage and assessment of late fees.
 Studio courses can be expensive.

 - VI.
 Catalog Course Description

-- Students develop and enhance their portfolio for transfer or employment.
+- Students develop and enhance their portfolio for transfer, employment or entrepreneurial pursuits.
 Students prepare and deliver an informative speech describing their work using appropriate vocabulary and/or historical references.
 Students engage in class critiques of their work and the work of other students.